Dynamic Nucleic Acid Systems lab

 "I got an idea, an idea so smart my head would explode if I even began to know what I was talking about... " Family guy

-Our group focuses on two broad research areas.
+Our group focuses on 3 broad research areas.

 Molecular dynamical systems and controllers

 We are interested in design principles underlying complex dynamic behaviors of biologial systems at the scale of molecular networks and indiviual cells.
 We follow a constructionist approach: we design molecular networks, derive mathematical models to describe what they do, and we build them in a test tube.
 Our favorite molecules are DNA and RNA, because we understand very well how to program their binding and folding pathways as a function of sequence.
 We also use a few classes of proteins that are well characterized by biologists.
 In particular we work on in vitro RNA networks, because they could be converted into molecular computers for cells.
 We have built molecular circuits that can behave as clocks, switches, pulse generators, and sensors and we are developing methods to build closed loop molecular PID controllers.

 Current fundingSloan Foundation G-2021-16831, NSF/FM 2134772, NSF/CCF 2107483, NSF/BBSRC BIO award 2020039, NSF CAREER award DMR 1450747, Department of Energy DE-SC0010595